Janice33/Academic-Performance-Prediction/README.md

-# Student-Academic-Performance-Prediction
+# Academic-Performance-Prediction
-It is machine learning model used to predict student's performance.
+A machine learning model used to predict student's performance based on factors such as financial condition and demographics using Support Vector Machine (SVM) and Artificial Neural Network (ANN).

-## Algorithms Used:
-* SVM
-* Neural Networks

-## Description:

-* The dataset is taken from Kaggle.
-* Implementation is done after refering to similar research papers.
-* SVM is used to try and improve the results found from Neural networks.